 Many of the things we already do in schools to help children become positive, happy members of society also contribute to the Prevent strategy.
 These include: · Exploring other cultures and religions and promoting diversity · Challenging prejudices and racist comments · Developing critical thinking skills and a strong positive self-identity · Promoting the spiritual, moral, social and cultural development of pupils, as well as British values such as democracy.
 We will also protect children from the risk of radicalisation, for example by using filters on the internet to make sure they cannot access extremist and terrorist material, or by vetting visitors who come into school to work with pupils.
 Further information about Prevent can be found here: http://www.ltai.info/what-is-prevent/

-If you have any questions or queries regarding any aspect of Safeguarding, please do not hesitate to get in touch with our Designated Safeguarding Lead Mrs Bickerton-White, or Mrs Lee, Deputy Designated Safeguarding Lead.
+If you have any questions or queries regarding any aspect of Safeguarding, please do not hesitate to contact our Designated Safeguarding Lead, Mrs Bickerton-White, or Mrs Lee, Deputy Designated Safeguarding Lead.

 "The standard you walk past, is the standard you accept"